 In our line of work — residential interiors — we call on specific types of wood from a range of trees, either grown domestically in the U.S. or elsewhere in the world, the latter commonly termed “exotic.”

 No matter where we get our wood, most of the trees we work with are hard, as opposed to soft, wood species, hard being the preferred grade for cabinetry, millwork, furniture and floors.

 Hardwood, as its name implies, is dense and more durable; it doesn’t mar or dent easily, the attributes required for fine interior woodworking.

 Of the domestic hardwood trees, oak is always a favorite, both red oak and white, which is slightly harder and considered a high-end material.
 Alder is popular, too, and it’s one of our favorites.
 Although not the hardest of the hardwoods, alder is a stain-grade wood, meaning it accepts a stain well and absorbs it evenly.

 Other domestic hardwoods that make their way into our home designs: ash, American maple, cherry, beech, red birch and white birch, and hickory.

 As beautiful as domestic wood is, exotic woods can take your breath away.
 More expensive than domestic wood, if the budget accepts the price tag there is nothing quite as awe-inspiring as a cabinet made of bubinga, or African redwood, a reddish-brown wood with an intricate, tight grain.
 Or wall paneling crafted from zebrawood, a lightly colored African wood with a riot of black striping.
-Not to mention cabinets and furniture crafted from one of the finest hardwoods in the world, Macassar Ebony.
+Not to mention cabinets and furniture crafted from one of the finest hardwoods in the world, Madagascar Ebony.

 Domestic trees are grown in U.S.-based plantations that manage the demand for the vast amount of wood the world requires.
 Another reason why we like alder: it’s a fast-growing tree, which means it is not in danger of being depleted.